swkeever/skies.dev/content/top-10-cse-courses/index.md

 A course on compilers will give you a deeper understanding of programming languages and how they are implemented.
-It will demystify what is happening when you hit the big green button in your IDE or type `gcc` in your shell.
+It will demystify what is happening when you hit the big green button in your IDE or type `javac` in your shell.
 A course on compilers will teach you about

 - regular expressions